 The collection also has some of Philippa’s published music and manuscripts as well as a few of her notes about other pieces of music.
 A full score of Philippa's first full orchestrated work, Manhattan Nocturne, is included.
 It was written when she was only thirteen and debuted at the New York Philharmonic in April of 1945.
 A Mozambique composer, A. Gonçalves da Fonseea, dedicated his 1962 Rapsodia Portuguesa para Piano e Orquestra to Philippa and the original full score and parts are included in the collection.

 The collection is arranged alphabetically by subject and then by date.

 The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

 See also the papers of Ms. Schuyler's father, George S. Schuyler .
-For related material by Ms. Schuyler in our Rare Books holdings, please refer to SUMMIT, our main catalog .
+For related material by Ms. Schuyler in our Rare Books holdings, please refer to the Classic Catalog .
 Copies of Kathryn M. Talalay's biography, Composition in Black and White: The life of Philippa Schuyler (1995) is available in the circulating collection on the 4th floor of Bird Library and in Rare Books.

 The Schomburg Center for Research in Black Culture of the New York Public Library also has a large collection of Philippa Schuyler material.